Silence (2016 film): Plot

 Rodrigues visualizes the face of Christ in the Veil of Veronica form painted by El Greco.

 A fumi-e bearing an image of Christ, similar to the one portrayed in the film.

-Veteran Portuguese Jesuit priest Cristóvão Ferreira is forced to watch as Catholic Priests are tortured to death for refusing to renounce their faith.
+In 1633, in Japan, Jesuit priest Cristóvão Ferreira is forced to watch as several Catholic priests are tortured to death for refusing to renounce their faith.

-A few years later, at St. Paul's College in Macau, an Italian Jesuit priest, Alessandro Valignano, receives news that Ferreira renounced his faith in Japan.
-In disbelief, Ferreira's Portuguese pupils, the young Jesuit priests Sebastião Rodrigues and Francisco Garupe, set off to find him, guided by Kichijirō, a fisherman stranded in Macau.
-Kichijirō is seeking redemption, as he renounced his faith to save himself while the rest of his family was put to death by burning them alive.
+In 1640, in Macau, another Jesuit priest, Alessandro Valignano, receives news that Ferreira has apostatized.
+In disbelief, Ferreira's Portuguese pupils, young Jesuit priests Sebastião Rodrigues and Francisco Garupe, set off to find him, guided by Kichijirō, a Japanese fisherman stranded in Macau who, although able to speak Portuguese, vehemently denies being Christian.